jeongho9413/jeongho9413.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I'm Jeongho Ahn (안정호 in South Korea), a research fellow at Kyushu University in Fukuoka.
+I received my Ph.D. in Information Science and Electrical Engineering from Kyushu University in 2025, under the supervision of Prof. Ryo Kurazume.
+My primary research interests lie in the technologies behind computer vision and robotics.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.